A brief history of Brentford Football Club from 1889 to present

-With the outbreak of the First World War in 1914, along with all the leading professional clubs in London, the Club sought to cut down their travelling costs during war time and joined the newly formed London Combination the next summer.
+With the outbreak of the First World War in 1914, along with all the leading professional clubs in London, Brentford sought to cut down their travelling costs during war time and joined the newly formed London Combination in the summer of 1915.

-Brentford become Champions in 1919 with help from several star footballers who were stationed in London at the time and guested for the Club.
+Brentford become London Combination Champions in 1919 with help from several star footballers who were stationed in London at the time and guested for the Club.